 If you’ve read the story of their survival, in what can only be described as the most brutal of conditions, you would most likely read this passage with compassion rather than outrage.
 You would understand the psychological war that they had been part of and why rice might bring back horrific memories of war and life in a psychologically and physically abusive prisoner camp.

 This past week Teresa set me off.
-She had no idea how hurtful an innocent comment that she made was to me.
+She didn’t realize how hurtful an innocent comment that she made was to me.
 My reaction, while inappropriate, was prompted by defensiveness that I had built up over time.
-I exploded in anger and made it well known that I was not happy with her.
+I exploded in anger.
 She immediately shut down, having no idea why I exploded.
 To her, her comment was simply white rice.
 To me, it was a reminder of a brutal time in my life.

 These types of situations quickly turn into a downward spiral and they have the potential of ruining relationships.
 Luckily, Teresa and I had just finished reading Unbroken the day before.
 Over the next few days we were able to see the situation for what it was and break the cycle.